LOOP TROLLEY FREQUENTLY ASKED QUESTIONS

 Will the Trolley run during bad weather?

-For the safety of our customers and our operations team, Trolley service will be temporarily suspended during inclement weather incidents.
+For the safety of our customers and our operations team, Loop Trolley service will be temporarily suspended during inclement weather incidents.
 Once it is safe to resume service, the Trolley will begin running again.

-Where does the Trolley go?
+Where does the Trolley take me?

 The Trolley route is 2.2 miles long.
 There are 10 stops with six of those Trolley stops located on Delmar Boulevard, three Trolley stops on DeBaliviere and one stop at the Missouri History Museum.
 Look for the Loop Trolley signs at each stop along the route from the University City Library to the west and the Missouri History Museum to the east.